VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 NewRelic's infrastructure agent sends so-called [Events](https://docs.newrelic.com/docs/data-apis/understand-data/new-relic-data-types/#event-data) which are transformed to the [Prometheus exposition format](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#text-based-format).

-By default, NewRelic's infrastructure agent sends next types of the infrastructure events:
-1. SystemSample
-2. ProcessSample
-3. StorageSample
-4. NetworkSample
-5. ContainerSample
-6. InfrastructureEvent
-   Those all events processed by VictoriaMetrics and prepare the [Prometheus exposition format](https://github.com/prometheus/docs/blob/main/content/docs/instrumenting/exposition_formats.md#text-based-format).

-### Sending metrics to VictoriaMetrics
+## Sending metrics to VictoriaMetrics

 NewRelic's infrastructure agent allows configuring destinations for metrics sending via ENV variable `COLLECTOR_URL`.
 It is required to specify `NRIA_LICENSE_KEY` which can get only after registration into account of the NewRelic cloud.